-So now it’s time again – we Les Mills instructors have received the new releases (here you can find a few words about the new Bodyattack release) and have one month to learn the choreographies before, starting from October, we will train them live in our classes all over Germany.
+So now it’s time again – we Les Mills instructors have received the new releases and have one month to learn the choreographies before, starting from October, we will train them live in our classes all over Germany.

 Of course every instructor has his/her own method of learning.
 For me it also varies depending on the course, because I can’t learn CXWorx in the same way as Bodyattack.

-With Bodyattack it is incredibly easy for me: I watch the training video two or three times and thereafter I listen to the music in every free minute, do mental training and… “Fingerattack“! 😀
+With Bodyattack it is incredibly easy for me: I first listen to the soundtrack a couple of times.
+Then I watch the training video two or three times and thereafter I listen to the music in every free minute, do mental training and… “Fingerattack“! 😀

 In Fingerattack I simulate the movements of my legs, which in Attack do the main work, with my index fingers.
 In other words: My index fingers are my legs.